SCHOOL IS COOL

 The weight of a diamond is expressed in carats.
 One carat equals 0.2 grams or 100 points, which indicates the size.
 HRD Antwerp has extremely accurate scales that measure up to 1/100,000 of a gram.
 This accurate weight is very useful for the identification of the diamond.

-A diamond's cut is essential to its beauty.
+A diamond’s cut is essential to its beauty.
 The cut is divided into 3 grades: proportion, polish and symmetry.
-Proportions determine the brilliance and 'fire' of a diamond, symmetry describes the variation of different parameters that define the proportions and polish describes the finish of the facets.
-Each grade is evaluated according to four parameters: Excellent, Very Good, Good and Fair.
+Each grade is evaluated according to 4 parameters: Excellent, Very Good, Good and Fair.
 If the diamond is not well cut, it will not interact with light as it should.
-A perfect cut equals more sparkle, brilliance and fire.
+A perfect cut equals more sparkle and fire, and an even pattern of bright and dark areas.